feature-engine/feature_engine/docs/contribute/contribute_code.rst

     $ git rebase main

 Again, if conflicts arise, try and resolve them and continue the rebase.
-Mostly, likely you will be able to edit and resolve the conflict very easily directly from Github.

 Now you are good to go to continue developing your feature.